 Once you reach the top of Continental Falls, the trail levels out until you reach Lower Mohawk Lake.
 If this is your final destination, there’s some great rocks near the lake to have a snack and enjoy the view.
 If you want to continue, follow the trail along the left side of the lower lake.
 About 2/3 through the length of the lake, there will be a split in the trail and you will want to keep left.
 This trail will start gaining elevation again and will wind it’s way up past tree line to Upper Mohawk Lake.
 From the lower lake, it’s not much farther to Upper Mohawk Lake, and we consider it to be well worth the effort if the trek is within your ability level.

 After Upper Mohawk Lake, the other lakes are more spread out, more difficult to reach, and the trail will be harder to follow since it’s significantly less trafficked.
 If you’re looking for solitude and increasingly better views, it could be worth the effort to continue past Upper Mohawk Lake.
-There’s also reports that in the uppermost part of the valley lies the Spruce Creek Rock Glacier, but I have yet to personally venture far enough to see this natural oddity.
+We hiked this portion one time in July and the wildflowers were beautiful!

 Head south out of Breckenridge on Hwy 9 and turn right onto Spruce Creek Road.
 You’ll turn left twice to stay on Spruce Creek Road and follow it to the first parking area.
 If you have a 2WD vehicle or anything with low clearance, this is your parking area.
 From here, it’s about 7 miles round trip and 1,700 feet in elevation gain to Upper Mohawk Lake.
 If you can make it to the upper parking lot (my stock 4Runner did just fine) then you save about 3.6 miles roundtrip.
 There is also a middle parking lot that will still save you a couple miles if you can make it up there.
 Ideally you would want to be able to park at the upper parking lot in order to save yourself significant unnecessary mileage, but this is based on your comfort levels with taking your vehicle on the rocky, uneven road.